 Implementing programs and practices that advance diversity, equity, and inclusion across schools and districts

 Districts are committed to providing an equitable education for all of the students they serve, including those living in poverty, students of color, English learners, and special education students.
 But huge gaps persist related to opportunities for core learning, enrichment, and technology access.
 It can be challenging for districts to serve all of these groups and to provide specialized programs and services.
-Explore the challenges related to Equity -- Opportunity Gaps, Supporting Marginalized Students, Supporting English Learners, Culturally-Responsive Practices, and Summer Slide -- below.
+Explore the challenges related to Equity -- Opportunity Gaps, Supporting Marginalized Students, Supporting English Learners, Special Education, Culturally-Responsive Practices, and Summer Slide -- below.

 Many districts report opportunity gaps that leave underrepresented students behind, from access to Pre-K programs and summer learning opportunities to enrollment in rigorous academic courses.
-Technology is another opportunity gap area, with some district struggling to provide equitable access to technology at school and at home to spur deeper learning.
+Technology is another opportunity gap area, with some districts struggling to provide equitable access to technology at school and at home to spur deeper learning.
 How can districts intentionally work to close these opportunity gaps?

 As student populations become increasingly diverse, schools and districts aspire to meet the needs of learners from numerous racial, ethnic, and socioeconomic backgrounds.
-But students of color and students in poverty often have achievement scores, attendance rates, and graduations rates well below other students.
+But students of color and students in poverty often have achievement scores, attendance rates, and graduation rates well below other students.
 How can schools and districts best support these students, from providing targeted, research-based initiatives to connecting students and families to social services?